Best Romantic Restaurants in Budapest 2019

 Credit: Instagram @lKristofKovacs

 What’s common in Robert De Niro, Depeche Mode and Eva Mendes?
 They all tried Pierrot when they visited Budapest, and that probably means so should you.
 It’s also recommended by Gault&Millau, since the food is great, but what’s really special about it is the milieu: you get there walking through the cobblestone streets of the Castle District, and the garden part is as romantic as it gets, with ivy running over the walls and blooming flowers in summer.
-The building itself served as a bakery 600 years ago, fashioned into a classy contemporary restaurant – so this is fine dining in a really fitting atmosphere, with the rabbit, duck leg or the venison goulash especially recommended for dinner.
+The building itself served as a bakery 600 years ago, fashioned into a classy contemporary restaurant – so this is fine dining in a really fitting atmosphere, with the rabbit, duck leg or the venison goulash especially recommended for a romantic dinner.
 For connoisseurs: scallops with figs and pumpkin risotto!

 Address: 14 Fortuna utca, Budapest 1014